mark1russell7/Iris/README.md

 * **Work in Progress** contains a Data Structure I was working on for a while that I will continue on at some point

 Look out for my two upcoming publications: _Synthetic Math_ and _Bond Theory_!
+(Dynamic Functions tba)

 **Thanks** and enjoy!